sourcedennis/rascal2webassembly/README.md

 ## Setup

+To be able to run the API, it should be setup within the Eclipse IDE (<http://www.eclipse.org>).
+These instructions describe how to do this.

 ### Setup test suite
 Pull the test suite from the repo at <https://github.com/WebAssembly/testsuite>.
 The WebAssembly files in this repo seem to be using a different syntax for the memory grow and size instructions, than the syntax specification is.
 For now, change all occurrences of `grow_memory` to `memory.grow`, and all occurrences of `current_memory` to `memory.size`.
 This test suite should be setup as an Eclipse project with the name `testsuite` to be able to run the test files.